rstals/Unity-SCORM-Integration-Kit/README.md

 The integration and guides remain the same with the update to WebGL.

+A Tutorial Series on Getting started on the Unity-SCORM Integration Kit: https://youtu.be/zME-qdYaK8c

-A new, quick and dirty tutorial can be found at: https://youtu.be/YZdLBiho4Hw
+A quick and dirty walk through can be found at: https://youtu.be/YZdLBiho4Hw